jncraton/computational-thinking-cpsc2020/lectures/12-while.md

 - We must be careful to avoid looping forever
 - A loop that never stops is called an infinite loop
-- This is a common type of bug in simple programs
+- This is a common type of bugs

 Infinite Loop
 -------------